erdoganbavas/Heads-Tails-DApp/README.md

 __This DApp is only for educational purposes and may have some bugs or uncovered important situations for production uses.__

+Check [this post](https://medium.com/@erdoganbavas/a-simple-heads-or-tails-betting-dapp-on-private-ethereum-network-85b7148720ef) for more detailed cover of this repo.

 Usage;

 * Start testrpc with simple __testrpc__ command.